XIONG-ZHIPeng/Note2024/PaperReading/202405/TreeOfThought/TOT.md

 ### Motivation

 1. The mechanism used for wide range of tasks, such as, requiring mathematical, symbolic, commonsense, and knowledge reasoning, is still the original **autoregressive mechanism**, which makes token-level decisions one by one and in a left-to-right fashion.
+   1. Locally, they do not explore different continuations within a thought process
+   2. Globally, they do not incorporate any type of planning, lookahead, or backtracking to help evaluate these different options – the kind of heuristic-guided search that seems characteristic of human problem-solving.
 2. Research on “dual process” models suggests that people have two modes in which they engage with decisions – a fast, automatic, unconscious mode (“System 1”) and a slow, deliberate, conscious mode (“System 2”).

 ### Method